Have you ever looked into the mirror, saw a strange face and whispered to yourself “I feel nothing”?

 And when you go and do other activities, like seeing your friends or pursuing a goal, dopamine will get released as well but not nearly as much as the amount released from those addictive behaviors.

 So you go back to them to get more dopamine, but how do you get more dopamine out of them?
 One word: novelty.

 It’s said that with substance addiction (drugs, alcohol …etc) you want more, but with arousal addiction you want different.
 And it’s not that difficult to find novelty in today’s internet world.

 That’s as simple as developing a twisted taste in watching porn (watching weird and disgusting things).
 It’s as simple as picking a new game or browsing a new site (or browsing new things on the same site).

 Like that, you get your surge of dopamine and develop resistance to any less amount of dopamine than this one.
 As a result, the other activities won’t give you much pleasure (dopamine is the hormone of happiness).

 After a while, you’ll feel numb.
-You’ll feel like life is just colorless and you can’t feel good emotions any more, and sure no bad emotions because you numb them using this addiction.
+You’ll feel like life is colorless and you can’t feel good emotions anymore, and sure no bad emotions because you numb them using this addiction.

 That’s the same with almost all types of addictions.
 But here arousal addiction is very subtle and less talked about even though it has the same effects.

-Arousal addiction is about being addicted to behaviors that stimulate dopamine though intensity and novelty.
-Behaviors like: watching porn, excessively video gaming and excessively aimlessly internet browsing.
+Arousal addiction is about being addicted to behaviors that stimulate dopamine through intensity and novelty.
+Behaviors like: watching porn, too much video games, and too much internet browsing.

 They can stimulate large amounts of dopamine and do the same damages, and eventually one of these damages is emotional numbness.